NilsDannemann/hfc-relay-grid/docs/grid.md

 The steps are always the same:

-1. Activate the grid on the parent container.
+1. Activate the grid on the parent container. <br>
 ```@include grid();```

-1. Define columns for the children.
+1. Define columns for the children. <br>
 ```@include column('1/4');```

 That's it.